Waverly Hills Sanatorium: Restoration

-After Alberhasky's efforts failed, Waverly Hills was sold to Tina and Charlie Mattingly in 2001.
-The Mattinglys hold tours of Waverly Hills and host a haunted house attraction each Halloween, with proceeds going toward restoration of the property.
-They are also currently restoring all the windows in the decrepit building while restoring the interior of the old sanatorium.
+After Alberhasky's plans fell through, Waverly Hills was sold to Tina and Charlie Mattingly in 2001.
+The Mattinglys began offering tours of Waverly Hills and hosting an annual Halloween haunted house attraction, with proceeds used toward restoration of the property.
+Restoration work has included repairs to the building's windows and interior.

 Sounds of the Underground Music Festival

 Waverly Hills Sanatorium hosted the last show of the touring music festival Sounds of the Underground on August 11, 2007.
-The show featured prominent acts in the extreme metal and metalcore scene, including Job for a Cowboy, The Acacia Strain, Hatebreed, Shadows Fall, Chimaira, GWAR, Cameo, Lamb of God, and The Number Twelve Looks Like You.
+The show featured prominent acts in the extreme metal and metalcore scene, including Job for a Cowboy, The Acacia Strain Hatebreed, Shadows Fall, Chimaira, Gwar, Cameo, Lamb of God, and The Number Twelve Looks Like You.

 Similar festivals or concerts will likely not happen again at the Waverly Hills Sanatorium, due to complaints made by local residents.